qixing-jk/linuxdo-scripts/README_EN.md

 ```

 ### 3. Loading the Extension
-1. Open the browser's extension management page:
+1. Open your browser's extension management page:
    - Chrome: `chrome://extensions/`
    - Firefox: `about:addons`
 2. Enable "Developer mode".
 3. Click "Load unpacked extension".
-4. Select the `.output/chrome-mv3` folder in the project's root directory.
+4. Select the `.output/chrome-mv3` folder at the root of the project.

-### 4. Development Guidelines
+### 4. Development Conventions
-- 🧩 **Component-based Development**: Each feature as an independent component to avoid conflicts.
+- 🧩 **Component-based development**: Each feature is an independent component to avoid conflicts.
-- 🔄 **Commit Process**: PR → Code Review → Merge
+- 🔄 **Submission process**: PR → Code review → Merge.
-- 📚 **Documentation Update**: New features require synchronized documentation updates.
+- 📚 **Documentation update**: New features must be synchronized with documentation updates.

 ## 🤝 V. Contributing